Filling out the FAFSA® is important because it determines your eligibility for grants, loans, work-study and scholarships.

 FAFSA® is an acronym that stands for the Free Application for Federal Student Aid.
 It’s an online form that you fill out to determine your eligibility for federal financial aid (grants, loans, work-study) and scholarships.
 Many states and colleges also use the FAFSA to grant state and institutional financial aid, like the Kansas Promise Scholarship.

-The FAFSA® asks for basic personal, family and financial information which determines your Expected Family Contribution, or EFC.
-Your EFC is an index number that colleges use to determine the type and amount of financial aid you're eligible to receive.
+The FAFSA® asks for basic personal, family and financial information which determines your Student Aid Index, or SAI.
+Your SAI is an eligibility index number that colleges use to determine the type and amount of financial aid you're qualified to receive.

 Anyone who meets the basic eligibility criteria below can qualify for federal student aid.
-You won’t know exact amounts or aid types until you complete the FAFSA®.
+Pell Grant eligibility is expanding, and you won’t know exact amounts or aid types until you complete the FAFSA®.
 But, you can use the Federal Student Aid Estimator to estimate what aid you may be eligible to receive.

 Basic eligibility criteria:

-Student and family income is just one of the factors used in determining federal financial aid eligibility.
+Student and family income are just a few factors used in determining federal financial aid eligibility.
+Pell Grant eligibility is expanding and families that were not eligible in the past may be eligible to receive financial assistance.
 The only way to find out if you qualify is to complete it.
 Remember, even if you do not qualify for gift aid like the Pell Grant, many schools require the FAFSA® results for their institutional scholarships and aid programs.
+Additionally, many scholarship organizations will ask that the FAFSA® be completed regardless of federal student aid eligibility.
 You do not want to miss out on all the aid you could qualify for!

 Once you’ve filed your FAFSA®, come see the financial aid office.
 Employment changes, marital status, or extreme medical expenses are examples of possible special circumstance situations where a change in FAFSA results may be warranted.
 Financial aid offices are able to work one-on-one with students and families for these special situations.